Does a Language School Need a Social Action Policy?

 For proof we care: read our blogs:

-10. English for Disiblity
+English for Disability

 At Blue Noun, we believe responsible tourism is also inclusive tourism.
 Everyone should have the language tools to travel, work, and connect confidently, whatever their accessibility needs.
 Our new English for Disability workshop is a private, online 1:1 lesson designed to give you the English you need to travel and express your needs — no matter what your disability.
 It’s practical, supportive, and tailored to help you feel confident communicating in real-world situations.